top of page

 Further, business actors who intend to commence and conduct its business in IKN and Partner Regions are not required to have confirmation status as taxpayer beforehand.
 This is part of the incentive given by the Government as the requirement of taxpayer registration proof is part of the essential data completion that needs to be fulfilled by the business actors who intend to submit Business Licensing request.

 Additionally, foreign investors are also being given wider opportunity to penetrate IKN’s investment scheme.
-As understood and regulated through PR No. 10/2021, the government has established the positive list of foreign investors and stated business sectors which are considered as ‘closed’ for foreign investors.
+As understood and regulated through PR 10/2021, the government has established the positive list of foreign investors and stated business sectors which are considered as ‘closed’ for foreign investors.
 However, the Government of Indonesia provides incentive provided to the foreign investors is the leniency given in regard to limitation of foreign capital ownership for certain business fields, specifically for business licenses issued for business activities in IKN and Partner Regions.
 As of now, the implementing regulation for this particular incentive is not yet enacted.

 Investment Facilities in IKN

-Investment facilities in IKN and Partner Regions are regulated under GR No. 12/2023.
+Investment facilities in IKN and Partner Regions are regulated under GR 12/2023.
 The following sub-chapter will focus on the types of investment facilities in IKN which are in the forms of fiscal and non-fiscal incentives that in accordance with the authorized institutions are divided as follows:

 2.png